 - e.
 Extra costs incurred in debt recovery (e.g. legal costs) will be charged to the originating department (stage 4 above); - f.
 Where it is clear that a debt is uncollectable or is uneconomic to collect it will be promptly written off and the originating department will be charged (stage 5 above); - g.
-Aged debt (debt outstanding for more than 30 days) will be reported with a narrative of actions to collect (subject to appropriate de-minimus levels) (stage 6 above); - h.
-Management action will be taken when necessary to improve performance regarding collection rates and speed of collection (stage 7 above); - i.
-All debt will be invoiced and tracked on the corporate debtors system wherever possible.
-Where other systems are being used (e.g. for car parking debts) these systems will be kept under review and the debts will be moved to the corporate system when practical.
-Where the use of the corporate debtors system is not appropriate the system used needs to be approved by the councils chief finance officer (or deputy) and the service area will be responsible for reporting the monthly debt position to ensure an accurate corporate debt position can be understood; - j.
-While debt is managed in a central team, ownership of the debt remains with the directorate originating the invoice; - k.
-The directorate requesting the debt has a duty to assist and co-operate with the corporate function to ensure collection of debt; - I. The directorate requesting the debt has a duty to retain supporting documentation to ensure the debt can be collected and evidenced; - m.
+Aged debt or over 30 day debt will be reported with a narrative of actions to collect (stage 6 above); - h.
+Management action will be taken when necessary to improve performance regarding collection rates and speed of collection (stage 7 above); - All debt will be invoiced and tracked on the corporate debtors system wherever possible.
+Where the use of the corporate debtors system is not appropriate the system used needs to be approved by the councils chief finance officer (or deputy); - j.
+While debt is managed in a central team, ownership of the debt remains with the directorate raising the invoice; - k.
+The directorate requesting the debt has a duty to assist and co-operate with the corporate function to ensure collection of debt: - I. The directorate requesting the debt has a duty to retain supporting documentation to ensure the debt can be collected and evidenced; - m.
 The directorate requesting the debt has a duty to ensure that the debt is valid and reasonably collectable; - n.
 The Council expects full payment of all debt.
 Where an invoice is part disputed we will collect the undisputed amount and seek resolution for the outstanding sum.